Eat the Whales!

 1. Measure the Overflow

-Cute, harmless gadgets measure exactly how much water our whale friends are displacing.
+We use super-cute, harmless gadgets to measure exactly how much water our whale friends are displacing.

 🍽️